DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 # RockPaperScissorsLizardSpock
 The Game of Rock-Paper-Scissors-Lizard-Spock.
 Created for my Portfolio Project 2 for Code Institute Full Stack Diploma.
-A fun game that is played against the computer, namely **Kool A.I**
+A fun game that is played against the computer, namely **Kool A.I.**
 ***

 # UX